apache/spark/docs/apache-airflow-providers-alibaba/index.rst

     Example DAGs <https://github.com/apache/airflow/tree/main/airflow/providers/alibaba/cloud/example_dags>
     PyPI Repository <https://pypi.org/project/apache-airflow-providers-alibaba/>

 ..
-THE REMINDER OF THE FILE IS AUTOMATICALLY GENERATED.
+THE REMAINDER OF THE FILE IS AUTOMATICALLY GENERATED.
 IT WILL BE OVERWRITTEN AT RELEASE TIME!

 .. toctree::